No doubt, you’ve heard friends and co-workers talking about hemp oil and CBD oil a lot lately.

 What Are Cannabinoids?

 Cannabinoids are chemicals that act on the cannabinoid receptors.

-Endocannabinoids are cannabinoids produced by the body on its own, following the metabolism of arachadonic acid (AA) and the omega-3 fatty acids DHA and EPA.
-The two most well-known are endocannabinoids are anandamide and 2-Ag.
+Endocannabinoids are cannabinoids produced by the body on its own, following the metabolism of arachidonic acid (AA) and the omega-3 fatty acids DHA and EPA.
+The two most well-known endocannabinoids are anandamide and 2-Ag.
 However, researchers have also discovered others, including NADA, virodhamine and noladin ether.
-Little is known about them because they haven't been well-studied.
+Little is known about them because they haven’t been well-studied.